kuzinmv/osmpie-doc/README.md

  ---

- ##Anatomical atlas of city roads
+ ## Anatomical atlas of city roads

- A visual example of how OSMPIE builds the structure of roads and intersections.
-Using a small town as an example.
+ There is a visual example of how OSMPIE builds the structure of roads and intersections in the center of a small city.

  OSM ways -> OSMPIE Roads skeleton -> Roads surface + marking